AfrazAslam/student-management-react-app/README.md

 ## API Endpoints

 The backend endpoints are defined in the included Postman file.
 Ensure your backend is running and configured correctly to handle these endpoints.

-## Improvements

-- Component Organization: Group related components into subdirectories.
-- Consistent Naming: Use consistent naming conventions.
-- TypeScript Types: Define and use TypeScript types for props and state management.
-- Testing: Add unit and integration tests.
-- Documentation: Keep the README.md up to date with detailed instructions.
-- Code Splitting: Use React’s lazy loading and code splitting features.
-- Error Handling: Implement proper error handling in forms and API calls.

 ## License